justtheimpaler/k2/maven/git-releases-using-maven.md

 ### 2. Use a Snapshot Version

-Our pom.xml file will always use a snapshot version.
-For example, our pom.xml file will include:
+make sure our pom.xml file will always use a snapshot version.
+For example, our pom.xml file could look like:

 ```xml
 <project ...>